 Unsure about university – Don’t worry!
 Everyone has their doubts and it’s such a big step in your life so if you decided to wait until Clearing and you now know that this is the right route for you.

-Better grades than your expectations – Well done you!
+Better grades than you expected – Well done you!
 If you receive better grades than what you expected then that’s brilliant.
-You can now apply for a different course or university that require higher grades.
+You can now apply for a different course or university that requires higher grades.
 This can be done through UCAS Adjustment Service.

 Clearing Open Days